hqt/ImageUploader/README.md

 # Extending Google Picassa Uploading Service
  **Note:** Picassa uses Oath2 and Flickr uses Oath for authentication.
 Nevertheless, This difference doesn't have big affect because we use built-in api libraries for those services.

+## Architecture Detail
+- This application also make easily for extending new uploaded services by decoupling between **view**(activity, fragment) and **model**(service, task, ...).
+- In detail, application uses **ActionManagerHandler** for choosing **FlickrActionManager** or **PicasaActionManager**.
+Those manager classes (based Factory Method design pattern) decide approciate actions for view.
+I decide not to choose some Dependency Injection frameworks (such as Dagger, Google Guice) because maybe application will be supports both two services at Runtime.
+- In case implement Picasa service.
+You will need implement:
+  - **PicasaActionManager:** base on query string, decide how to choose approciate actions.
+  - ****

 ## API Detail
  Here is some list APIs for implementing Picassa upload function: